 Casinos and resorts throughout the country, including in Las Vegas, Los Angeles, and Florida, joined the cigar bar craze years ago, offering clientele the opportunity to light up while sipping exotic cocktails or flights of whisky or bourbon.
 Cigar bars became the perfect venue for buddies to throw a bachelor party with themed atmospheres that help transport guests to an alternate universe or different era.
 Hookah lounges in resorts and casinos came next as water-pipe smoking of tobacco became popular, particularly among young adults.
 Hookah tobacco can be sold in candy and fruit flavors, which appeals to younger audiences.

 While cigar bars and hookah lounges offer casinos and resorts the ability to generate additional revenue and offer guests more amenities, they come with real liability exposures of which insureds should be aware.
-Additionally, tobacco-related exposures are often excluded from Liability policies, including Umbrella insurance.
+Additionally, tobacco-related exposures, such as hookah bar insurance, are often excluded from Liability policies, including Umbrella insurance.

 Burns, Slips & Falls, Hookah and Cigar Liability